June 1, 2020

 Read your policy carefully, as there are limits on benefits for jewelry, watches, gems, furs, cameras and camera equipment, camcorders, sporting equipment, computers, radios and other electronics.
 You’ll need to provide original receipts for these items or they won’t be covered.
 Another good idea: Take photographs of your suitcase when you’re packing, so you have evidence of what’s inside.

 This may seem like a silly question, but it matters when you’re considering how much travel insurance to buy!
 If you’re a Type A traveler, that means you’re sensitive to stress and you get unbearably frustrated by travel delays.
-You really should protect yourself with a plan like OneTripSM Prime, which includes a slew of benefits to help when things go wrong: missed connection, change fee coverage, baggage delay, travel delay and more.
+You really should protect yourself with a plan like OneTripSM Prime, which includes a slew of benefits to help when things go wrong: emergency medical care, baggage delay, travel delay and more.

 If, on the other hand, you’re a relaxed traveler who can roll with the punches, you may be fine with a travel insurance plan that focuses on the most crucial benefits: trip cancellation/interruption and emergency medical.